 Like most males of the species, I had no idea what I was getting into when my wife and I decided to have children.
 Now, after years of living through the sleep deprivation, exploding diapers, temper tantrums, and all the other fun that comes with being a parent, I have put together a handy survival guide for new dads in order to help them adjust to their new life.
 Get Yourself An Inflatable Baby Sitter is a brief yet thorough collection of fatherly advice from someone who’s survived it (so far).
 Topics include: “It’s A Girl!
 Good Luck With That”, “Poop – It’s Not So Bad”, and “Embrace the Mess – You’re A Hoarder Now”.
 Through brutal (sometimes frightening) honesty, I give new dads an inside look at what they can expect in the coming years.
 The ebook also serves as an effective method of birth control.

 There are dozens of books out there on success, but very few on being just average.
 By the time I had reached 40, I had achieved a level of mediocrity rarely seen.
-Now he is sharing his own secrets for a lackluster life, based on the many, many wrong decisions I’ve made in mine.
+Now I am sharing all my secrets for a lackluster life, based on the many, many wrong decisions I’ve made in mine.
 I think you’ll find that the book is written in a very readable way and with a level of honesty that’s, quite honestly, frightening.